BEST CHEST EXERCISES WITH DUMBBELLS

 Just because the corrective exercises are small movements, it doesn’t mean they’re any less important!

 In this case, just as with our power exercise, we’re not using the dumbbells for overload.
 Instead we’re going to use them as an implement to accomplish a stretched position on the pectoralis minor.

 You’re probably saying to yourself “Who cares about the pec minor?
 I only want to develop my pectoralis major.”

-Your pec minor is a very important muscle because it tends to get tightened and short.
+Your pectoralis minor is a very important muscle because it tends to get tightened and short.
 This can cause compression and thoracic atlas syndrome, which leads to neurological and vascular issues down your arm – like tingling – things you don’t want happening during your training or in your everyday life.

-We want to stretch out this muscle, because when it gets tight it tends to bring your shoulders up and forward which is detrimental to your posture and shoulder integrity.
+We want to stretch out this muscle, because when it gets tight it tends to bring your shoulders up and forward which is detrimental to your posture and shoulder integrity, causing shoulder issues down the road.

 6.)
 PEC MINOR STRETCH

-When you get that retraction and depression of the shoulder blades, lift your arms up and out to the side to allow the dumbbells to sink lower than the elbow slightly wider than shoulderwidth apart.
+When you get that retraction and depression of the shoulder blades, lift your arms up and out toward the side of your rib cage to allow the dumbbells to sink lower than the elbow slightly wider than shoulderwidth apart.
 That creates external rotation at the shoulder.

 Allow the weights to let you sink into that stretch and try to stay here for 45 seconds or so.
 If you want to do this two or three times, even better!